-- · Clinical Pathology testing;
+- Clinical Pathology testing;

-- · Anatomic Pathology testing; and
+- Anatomic Pathology testing; and

-- Genetic and Molecular testing.
+- · Genetic and Molecular testing.

-Clinical Pathology testing covers high volume, highly automated, lower complexity tests on easily procured specimens such as blood and urine.
-Clinical Pathology tests often involve testing of a less urgent nature, for example, cholesterol testing and testing associated with routine physical exams.
+Clinical Pathology testing covers high volume, automated, lower complexity tests on easily procured specimens such as blood and urine.

 Anatomic Pathology testing involves evaluation of tissue, as in surgical pathology, or cells as in cytopathology.
 The most widely performed Anatomic Pathology procedures include the preparation and interpretation of pap smears, skin biopsies, and tissue biopsies.